 What is the unfiltered_html permission in WordPress?

-unfiltered_html could be very dangerous in the wrong hands, so please don’t give this permission to any users you don’t trust.
+This unfiltered_html permission could be very dangerous in the wrong hands, so please don’t give this permission to any users you do not trust.
 WordPress has disabled this permission for most users because they rarely need it.
-For example, if you need to use embeds that WordPress doesn’t support look around for plugins such as EmbedPress.

 How does the unfiltered_html permission work?

-Let’s see unfiltered_html in action.
 In the post below, I’ve created a Paragraph block.
 I’m using the Gutenberg editor:

-In the block settings, I click the “Edit as HTML” option:
+In the settings for this paragraph block, I click the “Edit as HTML” option:

 Now in the HTML version of the block, I enter the HTML code for an iframe: